jkhan-prog/Ensemble-model---Travel-package/README.md

 # Ensemble-model---Travel-package
+Develop a model to predict which travel package a customer will select

-1.Read the business presentation powerpoint for relevant Business details
+1.Read the business presentation powerpoint in Github repository for relevant Business details

-2. Download the html file and view in any browser as the python notebook is large
+2.Download the html file and view in any browser as the python notebook is large

 3. Project synopsis below -
 Ensemble ML models to predict Travel packages
 To build ML model to predict Customer Selection to Targeted Campaign